-Table 22-1 LLT link status messages
+LLT link status messages Table 22-1

 Message Description and Recommended action LLT INFO V-14-1-10205 link 1 (link_name) node 1 in trouble This message implies that LLT did not receive any heartbeats on the indicated link from the indicated peer node for LLT peertrouble time.
 The default LLT peertrouble time is 2s for hipri links and 4s for lo-pri links.
 Recommended action: If these messages sporadically appear in the syslog, you can ignore them.
 If these messages flood the syslog, then perform one of the following: ■ Increase the peertrouble time to a higher value (but significantly lower than the peerinact value).
-Run the following command: lltconfig -T peertrouble:<value></value> for hipri link lltconfig -T peertroublelo: <value></value> for lopri links.
-See the lltconfig(1m) manual page for details.
-Replace the LLT link.
-See "Adding and removing LLT links" on page 184.
-See Adding and removing LL1 links on page 104.
+Run the following command: lltconfig -T peertrouble:<value> for hipri link lltconfig -T peertroublelo:<value> for lopri links.</value></value> See the lltconfig(1m) manual page for details. ■ Replace the LLT link.
+See "Adding and removing LLT links" on page 186.
 LLT INFO V-14-1-10024 link 0 (link_name) node 1 active This message implies that LLT started seeing heartbeats on this link from that node.
 Recommended action: No action is required.
 This message is informational.
+LLT INFO V-14-1-10032 link 1 (link_name) node 1 inactive 5 sec (510) This message implies that LLT did not receive any heartbeats on the indicated link from the indicated peer node for the indicated amount of time.
+If the peer node has not actually gone down, check for the following: ■ Check if the link has got physically disconnected from the system or switch. ■ Check for the link health and replace the link if necessary.
+See "Adding and removing LLT links" on page 186.